awocallaghan/bookmark-app-angular/README.md

 # BookmarksApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.
+For the given specification see `spec.md` and for technical design info see `tdd.md`.

 ## Development server